unic/sledge/README.md

 ## The deployment-configuration.yaml file

+The _Sledgefile_ or the _deployment-configuration.yaml_ represents your application with all the needed CRX/Vault packages and/or
+OSGi bundles.

+Each deployment definition is defined by:

+* the environment and optionally the Sling/AEM instance (author, publish)
+* a set of packages

 See an example `deployment-configration.yaml` [here](src/test/resources/deployment-configuration.yaml).

 Use this file to define the needed _deployment definitions_ for your application.

+## Deployer implementation

+With the `deployerImplementation` option you can define which Deployer you would like to use.

+Currently the following can be used:

+* crx: Uses the AEM CRX Package Manager HTTP API
+* sling: Uses the default OsgiInstaller installing packages automatically via the */install JCR path

 ## Deployment commands